-As an American in Germany, I didn't notice a difference in how Father's Day was celebrated until a few years ago.
-Occasionally you see a group of men traveling by beer bike or rowdy dudes in Berlin bars, but I just figured that was the usual stag party rolling through the city.
-It wasn't until we heard someone mention Männertag ("Men's Day") that we connected these raucous events with a holiday.
+As an American in Germany, I didn't notice a difference in how Father's Day was celebrated for a few years.
+Occasionally you see a group of men traveling by beer bike or rowdy dudes in Berlin bars, but I just figured that was the usual bachelor/stag party rolling through the city.
+It wasn't until I heard mention of Männertag ("Men's Day") that I connected these raucous events with a holiday.

-Father's day in Germany is so much more than a lame gift of a tie.
+Father's day in Germany is so much more than gifting a tie.

 This public holiday is a day off work for everybody, and a chance for men to act like boys.
-Vatertag involves drinking beer by the maß (liter), finding some wheels, and for responsibility to take a vacation.
+Also known as Vatertag, it involves drinking beer by the maß (liter), finding some wheels, and for responsibility to take a vacation.
 Find out how you can make the most of Father's Day in Germany.

 History of Father's Day in Germany